PSBP-Library/psbp-library.github.io/index.md

 are function utilities.

-`factorial` is a program that makes use of programming capabilities
+`factorial` is a program that makes use of programming ingredients

 - `asProgram` (being functional)
 - `>-->` (sequential composition)